qesya/myPlaces/README.md

 # myPlaces
-reactNative app to store your fav places with a pic (requiring expo)
+A React Native app to store your fav places with a pic (requiring expo)